ryanatkn/gro/src/docs/unbundled.md

 - Gro uses Snowpack's [`esinstall`](https://github.com/snowpackjs/snowpack/tree/main/esinstall)
   to bundle npm dependencies for the browser.
 Huge thanks to them.
 - Gro does not yet support hot module reloading, though work is in progress, in theory.
+  This lovely library does the hard part: [rixo/svelte-hmr](https://github.com/rixo/svelte-hmr)

 <p align="center">
   <a href="https://github.com/feltcoop/gro">